Madan Kamdev: Discovery and excavation

 Archeologists differed on the issue of when and who constructed these temples.
 Dr. Pradeep Sharma, assistant director of the Archaeological Directorate of Assam, suggests that the description in the Journal of Asiatic society of Bengal of 1855 by Edward Dalton about the ruins of 15 temple found around the Silsako Bridge (a historical bridge destroyed in the 1897 Assam earthquake) might have referred to Madan Kamdev.

 In 1943 and 1949, Tarnikant Sharma, inspector of primary education, affirmed this information in an article published by the Assam research society (Kamarupa Anusandhan Samiti).
 No excavations were conducted for more than a quarter century after this article.
 During that period, religious people of the villages took the previous statues away, or hunters carried them from one place to another.

 In 1977, the Archaeological Directorate of Assam took over the responsibility for this area.
 They started the excavations of the statues under the supervision of Dr. Pradeep Sharma.
 In addition to the main temple, his team found ruins of 12 more temples.
 Analysis of the temples and the idols engraved on the walls, led them to conclude these were constructed from the 10th century to the 12th century.
-According to Dr. Sharma, Kamarupa kings of Pala dynasty, namely Ratna Pala, Indra Pala and Go Pala, ordered construction of these temples.

 Statues of Bhairav with six heads, a four-headed Shiva, Kalpavriksha, Sun various Apsara, Vishnu with six heads, Saraswati and various other statues of animals have been identified as being from here.